anastasiaarsky/email-spam-classification/reports/results.md

 So far, I had tried TF-IDF Vectorization (on the word level) and a modified Bag of Words model, but I also wanted to consider TF-IDF Vectorization on the ngram and character levels, as well as Count Vectorization.

 I also wanted to explore boosting methods (specifically XGBoost), and compare the results to my previously used bagging method (Random Forest).

+The Jupyter Notebook containing the code can be found at: [`notebooks/ExperimentWithEnsembleModels.ipynb`](https://github.com/anastasiaarsky/production_repo/blob/main/notebooks/ExperimentWithEnsembleModels.ipynb).

 ### Results